 What is a Journey Management Plan?

 Journey Management Planning is the first step in the intricate and strategic process of workplace safety when it comes to employees travelling for work.
 It allows for mitigation and prevention of transportation-related safety risks, and helps to safeguard the company from non-compliance.
-Most importantly, this regular risk assessment ensures that workers’ health and wellbeing is always put first.
+Most importantly, this regular journey management risk assessment ensures that workers’ health and wellbeing is always put first.

 This is a form decision-making process that evaluates the need for the trip.
 Managers prioritise and will only approve travel requests backed with valid and operation-related reasons.